danyang-liu/KRED/README.md

 ##  Data description

 You need to prepare three parts of data for this experiment.
-We offer a toy example dataset for running the code.
+We offer a toy example dataset for running the code(demo_data.zip).
 Each items in files are separated with tab.

 1 **Graph related data**, including a graph file, an entity vector file, a relation vector file and an entity2id file.